 Sentaro runs a small bakery that serves dorayaki pastries filled with sweet red bean paste (“an”).
 When an old lady, Tokue, offers to help in the kitchen he reluctantly accepts.
 She will soon prove to have magic in her hands…

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

-Screw it - this film IS on the same level as an old Gosho or Shimazu classic.
+This film is on the same level as an old Gosho or Shimazu classic.
 It's both reserved and emotionally heavy at the same time.
-Kawase seems to get a similiar type of treatment to Joanna Hogg ... if they were male, they would be considered geniuses.
+Kawase seems to get a similar type of treatment to Joanna Hogg ... if they were male, they would be considered geniuses.

 "Nous sommes nés pour regarder et pour écouter ce monde.
 Alors, même sans réussir dans la vie, nous... pouvons trouver un sens à notre existence."
 Tokue aka la formidable actrice Kirin Kiri dans le sublime "Les delices de Tokyo", réalisé par Naomi Kawase.
 Ou comment la préparation de la pâte de haricots rouges confits nous rappelle à notre humanité.
 A mijoter patiemment.

 Reserved and yet so giving, melacholic but filled with positive end notes; Kawase's film embodied the peacefulness of cherry trees, representing the inevitable cycle of blossoming and decay and death, without the western fatality but with a soft, hopeful, acceptance and a reminder to enjoy youth and life and surroundings through the voice of Tokue.